KingSora/OverlayScrollbars/examples/README.md

 ## Install and Build

-Before you can start any application you have to install all dependencies and build the library:
+Before any application can be started, all dependencies have to be installed and the library has to be build:

-1. `npm i`
+1. `npm install`
 2. `npm run build:os`

 ## Run Example